 You must maintain complete familiarity with, and at all times comply with, all NFPD safety policies and all applicable safety laws.
 You must attend all safety meetings, equipment demonstrations, workshops, training, and other safety or health programs required by NFPD.
 You must contact your supervisor immediately if you have any questions about the meaning or application of a safety rule.
 Disregarding your own or others' safety may result in corrective or disciplinary action, up to and including termination.

-The Fire Chief will appoint either the ranking training officer or another member as NFPD's Safety Officer/Coordinator, and will work with the NFPD Safety Committee to promote a safe workplace and develop and implement a sound safety policy.
-Guidelines promoting a safe workplace are set forth in NFPD’s SOGs.
+The Fire Chief is the District’s Safety Officer/Coordinator.
+Guidelines promoting a safe workplace are set forth in NFPD’s SOPs.

 The Board's Reservation of Power and Authority.